|

 Yet in recent years I've noticed a strange group-think phenomenon among

-skeptical scientists.
-It appears commonly in USENET forums whenever
+skeptical scientists online.
+It appears commonly in USENET forums

-crackpots start discussing topics such as antigravity, perpetual motion,
+whenever crackpots start discussing topics such as antigravity, perpetual

-etc., and the crackpots complain that no science journal will publish
+motion, etc., and the crackpots complain that no science journal will

-their research.
-Their scientist opponents then sneer, insisting that
+publish their research.
+Their scientist opponents then sneer, insisting

-these crackpot complaints of suppression are nothing but a conspiracy
+that these crackpots are nothing but conspiracy theorists.

 Um.
 What?